The Benefits of Sales and Marketing Alignment

 Marketing and sales disconnect can cause major problems with content

 Whether you’re a small firm with no dedicated marketing team or have separate sales employees and marketers, content is an essential component of the buyer’s journey.
-Whichever marketing and sales environment applies to your business, issues with content can easily arise.
+Whichever marketing and sales environment apply to your business, issues with content can easily arise.
 Sales professionals may not have accurate visibility into leads’ processes.
 If you have an independent marketing team, there could be a lack of collaboration with the sales department, and this can contribute to significant gaps in lead generation and content marketing effectiveness.

 The first step to bridging this gap is more accurate information, You Mon Tsang wrote for MarketingProfs.
 Your customer relationship management platform is a crucial tool for collecting and assessing this data.
 Each interaction can generate important information that allows marketing and sales employees to engage with potential clients.
-If you have a separate sales and marketing team, they need to have a set of shared metrics to make sure each of their efforts are on track.
+If you have a separate sales and marketing team, they need to have a set of shared metrics to make sure each of their efforts is on track.
 For example, marketing can create more relevant content if they know what characteristics sales employees are looking for in a qualified prospect.
 Working from the same set of criteria can drive the effectiveness of your content marketing efforts and improve lead generation.

 Genuine interactions still matter on the Internet